herberto08/plugin.audio.spotify2-releases/README.md

 # Spotify2 releases

-Official public download repository for Spotify2 Kodi release packages.
+Public download repository for Spotify2 Kodi release packages.

 > **Spotify Premium required:** A Spotify Premium account is required to use Spotify2.